Juan de Ribera

-Juan de Ribera (Seville, Spain, 20 March 1532 - Valencia, 6 January 1611) was an influential figure in 16th and 17th century Spain.
+Juan de Ribera (Seville, Spain, 20 March 1532 - Valencia, 6 January 1611) was an influential figure during the reign of Philip III of Spain.
+He urged harsh measures against so-called New Christians, resulting in the expulsion of the Moriscos in 1609.
 Ribera held appointments as Archbishop and Viceroy of Valencia, Latin Patriarchate of Antioch, Commander in Chief, president of the Audiencia, and Chancellor of the University of Valencia.
 He was beatified in 1796 and canonized by Pope John XXIII in 1960.

 Biography

 Juan de Ribera's father was Pedro Afán de Ribera, Viceroy of Naples and Duke of Alcala.
 His mother died when he was very young.

 Ribera studied at the University of Salamanca.
 Ordained as priest in 1557, Pope Pius IV appointed him Bishop of Badajoz on 27 May 1562 at the age of 30.
 There he dedicated himself to teaching the catechism to Roman Catholics and counteracting Protestantism.
 He was appointed as the Archbishop of Valencia on 3 December 1568.
 In 1599 he ordained Alfonso Coloma as Bishop of Barcelona.
 King Philip III of Spain later appointed him Viceroy of Valencia in 1602, and thus he became both the religious and the civil authority.
 In this role he founded the Museum of the Patriarch, known among Valencians as the College of Saint John, entrusted to the formation of priests according to the spirit and the dispositions of the Council of Trent.